LGBTQ rights in Sri Lanka: Legality of same-sex sexual acts

-Article 365 of the Sri Lankan Penal Code, which dates from the time of colonial British Ceylon, criminalizes sexual acts deemed "against the order of nature".
+Article 365 of the Sri Lankan Penal Code, which dates back to 1885 (while it was British Ceylon), criminalizes sexual acts deemed "against the order of nature".
 For much of the law's history, the prohibition applied to only to males; in 1995, Article 365 was amended to replace the word "males" with "persons" so that same-sex sexual activity between consenting adult females was also outlawed in addition to that between consenting adult males.
-This has been ruled unenforcable by the Supreme Court, but the court does not have the power to remove laws outright.

 Ordinance to Provide a General Penal Code for Ceylon 1883

 Sections 365 and 365A of the Penal Code refer to unnatural offences and acts of gross indecency.
 In 1995, the section was amended slightly to expressly prohibit "gross indecency" no matter the gender of the participants.

 Section 365

 Section 365 (Penal Code 1883) states:

 Section 365A

 Section 365A (Penal Code 1883) states:

 Section 399

 This section is often used against transgender people for purported "gender impersonation".
 It has been used in situations where a person has converted to another gender yet bears a different gender on their documentation.
 The section provides: "a person is said to 'cheat by personation' if he cheats by pretending to be some other person, or by knowingly substituting one person for another, or representing that he or any other person is a person other than he or such other person really is."